S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/proposal-forming.md

 ### Proposal Forming Steps

-**Consent to driver**: Briefly present the [driver](glossary:organizational-driver). _Is this driver relevant for us to respond to?
+**Consent to driver:** Briefly present the [driver](glossary:organizational-driver). _Is this driver relevant for us to respond to?
 Are there any essential amendments to what has been presented?_

-**Deepen shared understanding of driver**: invite essential questions to understand the driver in more detail.
+**Deepen shared understanding of driver:** invite essential questions to understand the driver in more detail.

 **Collect considerations** phrased as questions relating to possible solutions.
 Questions either reveal constraints (information gathering questions) or possibilities (generative questions).